nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 Once the main module code is written, it is often a good point to fill in the `meta.yml` file sitting alongside the `main.nf` of the module.

 Here you will document key words, context information about the module, and most importantly document the input and output requirements.
+In general, it follows a similar shape as the pipeline schema but is no JSON file.
+At the top you should add the name of the module, a short description and some search terms, which descirbe the module.
+Afterwards, describe all used tools, usually only one.
+The main part of the `meta.yml` should be about the input and output requirements, which follow the same fields as the pipeline schema for a file parameter.
+For each input and output reuqirement you have to add the file type, a short description about the content and the file extension.
+The last block contains the authors, who worked on the module, to allow other users to easly reach out to them.
+If you are the main developer of the module, your github name will be automaticlly added to the `meta.yml`.

 For guidance see the [guidelines](https://nf-co.re/docs/contributing/modules#documentation) and other modules as examples on how to fill this information in.